 Properties that are insulated with spray foam have better protection against mildew and mould.
 Spray foam does not provide a food source for mold or bacteria.
 It also provides a barrier from external moisture, preventing mold from growing.
 When spray foam insulation is inside of the walls, it provides additional strength to the building.

-Spray foam insulation expands and it can fill up all of the cracks and holes in attics and crawl spaces.
+Spray foam insulation expands and can fill up all of the cracks and holes in attics and crawl spaces.
 In cold or hot weather, the air coming through small cracks and holes throughout a house is the main cause of energy loss.
 It provides a moisture barrier, keeping water from seeping through cracks, holes, and crevices and damaging walls and floors.

 When properties are insulated with spray foam, owners save a significant amount on energy costs, usually an average of 50% or more.
 Choosing the right insulation system for the home can be difficult, especially for homeowners who have never done this before.